harismuneer/Ultimate-Social-Scrapers/README.md

 ## Features 🚀

-A bot that scrapes the following sections from Facebook:
+A Software that scrapes the following sections from Facebook:

 ### 1) User's Profile
 - photos (uploaded and tagged)